hrabadabar/Data-Structures-and-Algorithms-in-python-Goodrich-Tamassia-Goldwasser-some-solutions-/README.md

 of itself ).
 Given two positions p and q, describe an efficient algorithm for finding the LCA of p and q.
 What is the running time of your algorithm?

-C-8.59 Let T be a binary tree with n positions, and, for any position p in T , let d p denote the depth of p in T .
-The distance between two positions p and q in T is d p + d q − 2d a , where a is the lowest common ancestor (LCA) of p and q.
-The diameter of T is the maximum distance between two positions in T .
-Describe an efficient algorithm for finding the diameter of T .